WHAT IS BAPTISM?

 Baptism is an outward sign of faith in Jesus Christ alone for salvation.
 It is an act of worship and obedience to the command of Jesus, declaring the believer’s faith in and identification with their crucified, buried, and risen Savior.
 Baptism does not save and is not “necessary” for salvation.
-If you would like to learn more check out this blog.

 If someone has made a genuine profession of faith, then he or she ought to be baptized.
 We encourage you to follow Christ’s command to be baptized as a public profession of your faith in him.
 We would love to walk with you through considering this opportunity to announce the change that has taken place in your life, and proclaim that Jesus paid the penalty for our sins.
 If you haven’t made a commitment to Jesus, we would still love to hear from you to answer any questions you may have and help you to learn more about what it means to be a Christian.